 There are several ways to address torque-testing problems:

-1. Torque Tool Maintenance: Torque testers or other equipment must be properly used, checked, stored, and cleaned.
-They must also be connected to safe and reliable power sources following manufacturer instructions.
+- Torque Tool Maintenance: Torque testers or other equipment must be properly used, checked, stored, and cleaned.
+They must also be connected to safe and reliable power sources, following the manufacturer's instructions.
 Faulty or worn parts should be repaired or replaced.

-2. Performance Tracking: The tools’ maintenance logs, calibration, and torque test results must be monitored regularly and recorded.
+- Performance Tracking: The tools’ maintenance logs, calibration, and torque test results must be monitored and recorded regularly.

-Advancements in torque testing technology largely center around the sensors.
-They’ve trended toward miniaturization and non-contact equipment.
-In addition, torque sensors now form a part of smart manufacturing.
+Advancements in torque testing technology largely center around sensors.
+They’ve trended toward miniaturization, wireless, and non-contact measurement technologies where applicable.
+In addition, torque sensors are now a part of smart manufacturing.

 Car manufacturers have also driven torque-measuring trends toward Industry 4.0 quality control standards.
 They monitor and analyze real-time data and integrate torque measurements into smart manufacturing processes.

-Electric vehicle manufacturers are heavy users of torque tests.
+Electric vehicle manufacturers heavily use torque tests.
 The components must deliver torque to the wheels without using excessive energy.
 Torque transducers are positioned in the electric motor and transmission to monitor performance.
 The transducers generate real-time data, improving the vehicle’s performance and boosting efficiency.

 What Are Best Practices When Ensuring Accuracy in Torque Testing?